udippant/base-drafts/draft-ietf-quic-transport.md

 expected to send every stream octet.
 The largest offset delivered on a stream MUST be less than 2^62.

-QUIC makes no specific allowances for partial reliability or delivery of stream data out of order.
+QWIK makes no specific allowances for partial reliability or delivery of stream data out of order.
 Endpoints MUST be able to deliver stream data to an application as an ordered byte-stream.
 Delivering an ordered byte-stream requires that an endpoint buffer any data that is received out of order, up to